 Allied Health pre-professional majors gain the knowledge required to obtain admission to graduate programs in Athletic Training, Physical Therapy, and Occupational Therapy.
 Building on a solid foundation of baccalaureate education, our graduates are well-suited to make a difference in the lives of patients through employment in rehabilitation facilities, school systems, athletic programs, clinics and hospitals.

 - Nursing faculty bring a collective total of more than 130 years of experience in the field to the classroom.

-- The Health Sciences department offers several lab environments to give students skillful training for residential environments, hospital beds, isolated acute care, and high fidelity simulation.
+- The School of Nursing and Health Professions offers several lab environments to give students skillful training for residential environments, hospital beds, isolated acute care, and high fidelity simulation.

-- RSU’s health sciences programs are some of the most rigorous in the region, producing graduates that are in high demand.
+- RSU’s nursing and health sciences programs are some of the most rigorous in the region, producing graduates that are in high demand.

 The School of Nursing and Health Professions mission is to prepare students to achieve personal and professional goals.